apple/swift-openapi-generator/README.md

 **swift-openapi-runtime** ([source][repo-runtime], [docs][docs-runtime]) provides a library with common types and abstractions used by the generated code.

+> See the generator in action in [Meet Swift OpenAPI Generator](https://developer.apple.com/wwdc23/10171) from WWDC23.

 Choose one of the transports listed below, or create your own by adopting the `ClientTransport` or `ServerTransport` protocol:

 | Repository | Type | Description |